imduchy/stackset-drift-detection/README.md

 ## Getting started

-Bellow is an example for how to use the `StacksetDriftDetectionStackProps` stack.
+Bellow is an example for how to use the `StacksetDriftDetectionStack` stack.

 ```python
 app = aws_cdk.App()